MecSim/MecSimCalc-docs/docs/inputs/table-group.md

 ### Editing a table group

-To edit the table group, click the pencil icon at the top right side of the table group.
+To edit the table group, click the pencil icon near the top right side of the table group.
 A popup will appear with the following options:

 <div style={{textAlign: 'center'}}>